 Nutritional yeast is the perfect companion for vegan adventure travel because it gives cheesy flavor without the need for refrigeration, is low in sodium, and has a very long storage life.
 Some brands of nutritional yeast are vitamin-fortified and considered a health food.
 There are no plant foods that reliably contain B-12 and nutritional yeast is an economical way for vegans to get this vital nutrient.

-For long-distance backpackers, the importance of consuming high-calorie vegetarian fats cannot be overstated.
-You can burn up to 5,000 calories daily when you’re backpacking in mountainous terrain.
-Because fat provides the highest source of calories by weight, hikers should consume more fat to account for lost calories.
-But it’s not just about energy.
-Fats also play a vital role in insulating your body, supporting immunity and brain health, and aiding in the absorption of vitamins you get from food.
-They even act as carriers for fat-soluble vitamins (A, D, E, and K).
-When it comes to fats, it’s crucial to understand […]
+For long-distance backpackers, the significance of consuming high-calorie vegetarian fats cannot be overstated.
+When traversing mountainous terrain, you can burn up to 5,000 calories daily.
+Since fat provides the highest calorie content by weight, hikers should increase their fat intake to compensate for these lost calories.
+However, it’s not just about energy.
+Fats also play crucial roles in insulating your body, supporting immunity and brain health, and aiding in the absorption of vitamins from the food you eat.
+They even help carry fat-soluble vitamins, including vitamins A, D, E, and K. It’s important to recognize that not all fats are […]